iv-org/documentation/docs/ipv6-rotator.md

    @reboot sleep 30s && python /path/to/the/script/smart-ipv6-rotator.py run --ipv6range=YOURIPV6SUBNET/64
    0 */12 * * * python /path/to/the/script/smart-ipv6-rotator.py run --ipv6range=YOURIPV6SUBNET/64
    ```
-   The `sleep` command is used in case your network takes too much time time to be ready.
+   The `sleep` command is used in case your network takes too much time to be ready.

 That's it!